MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-resource-group-management.md

 ## 5. View and query your Function app logs

-In this article of the series, you view and query Azure Function app logs in the Azure portal.
+View and query Azure Function app logs in the Azure portal.

 #### Query your Azure Function logs